11 day cape town & garden route combo

 You are welcomed at the airport and taken to the SaltyCrax Backpackers in Table View.
 The hostel is within walking distance from all bars, restaurants, the beach, shops and transport terminals.
 Early arrivals can spend the day either on a tour through the Cape Town city centre (Own expense) or just relax on the beautiful white beaches with picturesque views of Table Mountain.
-In the evening, we meet at the hostel for a traditional South African BBQ called a braai.
-After a good meal, you can roll down to the local bars and pubs where you can spend the rest of the night at leisure.
+In the evening, we meet at the hostel for a traditional South African meal.
+After that you can roll down to the local bars and pubs where you can spend the rest of the night at leisure.

 Start the day with breakfast at SaltyCrax Backpackers.Your friendly SaltyCrax staff member will teach you about the bus system before you head out to Cape Town city centre.
 Once you get to the city centre, you have two options to choose from:

 Do a walking tour visiting historical sites like the Castle of Good Hope and the Grand Parade.
 Learn about life under apartheid in South Africa at the Parliament Buildings and the District Six Museum.
 Shop for African arts and crafts in Greenmarket Square and St George’s Mall.

 Board this topless bus that takes you to all the sites you need to see, such as Camps Bay, the V&A Waterfront and Table Mountain… all from the comfort of your seat!